What’s the Best Hypoallergenic Mattress for Allergies and Asthma?

 Because foam is extremely flammable, mattress manufacturers saturate it with flame retardant chemicals.
 Boric acid is often used as a pesticide.
 Antimony can damage lungs.
 Polybrominated diphenyl ether is a chemical cocktail used in furniture for years that causes a wide range of medical issues.

 Synthetic latex is one of the leading causes of skin allergies, and manufacturers often use it in mattresses.
 Vinyl is produced by using a range of toxic chemicals, many of which cause allergy and asthma symptoms.

 Mold and mildew grow in damp environments, but sometimes they also become airborne.
 Most mattresses have poor ventilation, and airflow is further restricted by pillows, sheets, and blankets.
 The air inside your mattress is seldom disturbed, so it provides a safe environment for mold and mildew spores to breathe.
 Spores can get in your nose and irritate existing conditions.

 A Better Choice for Allergy and Asthma Sufferers

 Intellibed mattresses are hypoallergenic and made of materials that inhibit dust mites, so you never have to wonder what might be crawling around in your bed.
-Our mattresses have zero off-gassing, so you sleep without worrying you might be inhaling dangerous fumes.
+Our mattresses are made out of safe materials to minimize off-gassing, so can you sleep without worrying you might be inhaling dangerous fumes.
 Our mattress construction provides consistent airflow to prevent the growth of mold and mildew.

-One of the most important features of our hypoallergenic mattresses is our exclusive Gel Matrix layer.
-The medical-grade gel provides more support than foam with incredible softness and zero toxicity.
+One of the most important features of our hypoallergenic mattresses is our exclusive Gel Matrix® layer.
+This medical-grade gel provides more support than foam with incredible softness and zero toxicity.
 Your back and hips stay supported and your environment stays allergy-free.
 To find out more about how an Intellibed mattress can reduce your asthma and allergy symptoms, talk to an expert today.